sarahciston/codingcare/posts/guide.md

 ### Create rituals together

->"It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
+"It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
 People do make huge strides in their projects, or solve crazy problems."
+{: .quote }

->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab
+—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab {: .quote .attrib }

 Whatever rituals and habits you create, create them *together*.
 This is essential.
 Ideally you develop these over time, through feedback and informal habits and through formal work on community agreements and mission.
 How you choose to move as a group should be collaborations, ways of building trust with one another.
 As in dance, and all forms of attunement, we respond to each others movements in space, from the way we hold our bodies to the way we open ourselves up (or don't).
 And we learn what to trust and to expect by what is repeated and what is dynamic.